morganmueller/Internet-Geographies/docs/README.md

 ##### Wednesday, March 30th
 * Using Javascript to work with landsat bands
-* More on remote sensing
-* Vector v.
+* Vector Tiles v.
 Rastor Tiles
 __ASSIGNED__
 * **SMALL ASSIGNMENT**
     * Using one of the tools we covered in class, create two different combinations of Landsat 8 image bands of coordinates of your choosing.
 This could be your hometown, Bolivian Lithium pools, fire damaged forests in the Pacific Northwest, or any other place you'd like!
 The combination of bands you choose should give some level of insight to the location chosen (vegetation, fire damage, heat, etc).
 Document the output and bring to class next Monday.